TMHughes is a writer of many things, and one of those things is about particular wildlife in specific locations.

-The Florida Everglades, also known as the River Of Grass is one of the most unique ecosystems in North America.
+The Florida Everglades, also known as the River of Grass is one of the most unique ecosystems in North America.
 It is actually an immensely wide river, over 60 miles wide, that flows south out of Lake Okeechobee into the Bay of Florida.
 Most of the area is protected by the National Park Service as the Everglades National Park.
-The Everglades are so important to the global ecology it has been designated a World Heritage Site, a Wetland Of International Significance and an International Biosphere Preserve.
+The Everglades are so important to global ecology that it has been designated a World Heritage Site, a Wetland of International Significance and an International Biosphere Preserve.

 The Kissimee River is where it all starts.
-The Kissimee River flows south through Florida until reaches Lake Okeechobee just to the south of the Orlando area.
+The Kissimee River flows south through Florida until it reaches Lake Okeechobee just to the south of the Orlando area.
 Lake Okeechobee is one of the largest freshwater lakes in the United States after the Great Lakes.
-The lake is very shallow, only a few feet deep in most place for most of the year.
+The lake is very shallow, only a few feet deep in most places for most of the year.
 Inflowing water causes the lake to fill up and spill over its banks to the south, forming the Everglades.
 The Everglades are also very shallow, again only a few feet deep.
-Because the river is so shallow, and because the geography of southern Florida is so flat, it spreads out and forms and forms a wetland similar to river delta's and swamplands.
+Because the river is so shallow, and because the geography of southern Florida is so flat, it spreads out and forms a wetland similar to a river delta and swampland.

 Birds of Prey in the Florida Everglades

 There are a wide variety of birds of prey living in the Florida Everglades.
-These birds hunt other birds, small mammals, reptiles, amphibians insects and fish.
-Because of the diversity of wild life found in the Florida Everglades it supports many different types of birds of prey, also know as raptors.
+These birds hunt other birds, small mammals, reptiles, amphibians, insects and fish.
+Because of the diversity of wildlife found in the Florida Everglades, it supports many different types of birds of prey, also known as raptors.

 - Hawks and Buzzards - There are about 7 varieties of hawks and buzzards living in the Florida Everglades.
 Some reside year round and others are only part-time visitors, migrating through the Everglades following their food or moving to winter/summer homes.

-- Osprey - Also know as Fish Eagles, Fish Hawks and Sea Hawks.
+- Osprey - Also known as Fish Eagles, Fish Hawks and Sea Hawks.
 Osprey are common sights along coastal and estuarine environments where they cruise along looking for fish they can snatch up out of the water.
-Osprey like to build very large nests, high up in trees along river ways, inlets and estuaries.
+Osprey like to build very large nests high up in trees along riverways, inlets and estuaries.

 - Falcons - Falcons are among the smallest of the Florida Everglades birds of prey.
-These birds hunt for small mammals, reptiles and amphibeans as well as other birds.
-The Peregrine Falcon, a year round resident, lays claim to two separate interesting factoids.
-The Peregrine Falcon is the worlds most widespread bird, living on nearly every continent and in every habitat except the extreme poles and it is the worlds fastest animal.
+These birds hunt for small mammals, reptiles and amphibians as well as other birds.
+The Peregrine Falcon, a year-round resident, lays claim to two separate interesting factoids.
+The Peregrine Falcon is the world's most widespread bird, living on nearly every continent and in every habitat except the extreme poles, and it is the world's fastest animal.
 The Peregrine can reach speeds of up to and over 200 miles an hour while it is diving after its prey.... other birds in flight.

 - Wood Stork - The Wood Stork is the only breeding stork in North America.
-It has a wide distribution in South and Central American and the Caribbean.
+It has a wide distribution in South and Central America and the Caribbean.
 These birds also live and breed in Florida, Georgia, South Carolina and extreme southeastern North Carolina.
-The Wood Stork likes cyprus swamps, mangrove thickets and marshland where it can hunt and nest.
+The Wood Stork likes Cyprus swamps, mangrove thickets and marshland, where it can hunt and nest.